des4maisons/til/til.md

+* Before you package a gem, ensure the permissions of the files that will go into your gem are world-readable.
+Pre-packaged permissions carry through to post-installation.
+If someone runs `sudo gem install <yourgem>` to install your gem system wide, if the files originally lacked world-readability, non-root users will not be able to use your gem.
 * When debugging a command with `strace`, first make sure the behaviour is the same between when you `sudo` or you don't `sudo` the command.
 * If you mount a bundler project into a VM, make running bundler faster by